khdc-me/classroom/PracticePython_org/README.md

 Exercise 25 uses basic binary search to guess number.
 Exercises 26, 27, and 29 combined into exercise 26.
 Exercise 28 uses basic if/elif/else to find max of 3 values.
 Combined exercises 30, 31, and 32 into exercise 30.
+Exercises 33 - 36 are basic exercises w/ information from dictionary and json objects, and bokeh for plotting (which I hope to into but w/ other projects).